Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Our Model and Preliminaries

-\xhdr{Data diversity.} To capture the idea of data diversity, we assume the context vectors on each round $t$ are generated using the following \emph{perturbed context generation} process: First, a tuple $(\mu_{1,t} \LDOTS \mu_{K,t} )$ of \emph{mean context vectors} is drawn independently from some fixed distribution $\D_\mu$ over $(\R\cup \{\perp\})^K$, where $\mu_{a, t} = \perp$ means that action $a$ is not available.
-For each available action $a$, the context vector is then $x_{a,t} = \mu_{a,t} + \varepsilon_{a, t}$, where $\varepsilon_{a, t}$ is a vector of random noise.
-Each component of $\varepsilon_{a, t}$ is drawn independently from a zero-mean Gaussian with standard deviation $\rho$.
-We refer to $\rho$ as the \emph{perturbation size}.
-In general, our regret bounds deteriorate if $\rho$ is very small.
-Together we refer to a distribution $\D_\mu$, prior $\prior$, and perturbation size $\rho$ as a \textit{problem instance}.
+We model data diversity via the following process, called \emph{perturbed context generation}.
+Fix round $t$, and recall that $A_t$ denotes the set of available actions.
+First, a tuple $\rbr{ \mu_{a,t}\in \R^d:\, a\in A_t}$ of \emph{mean context vectors} is drawn independently from some fixed distribution $\D_\mu$ over $(\R^d)^{|A_t|}$.
+Then for each action $a\in A_t$, the context vector is $x_{a,t} = \mu_{a,t} + \eps_{a, t}$, where $\eps_{a, t}\in \R^d$ is a zero-mean perturbation vector.
+Marginally, each perturbation vector $\eps_{a, t}$ is distributed as $\mN(0,\rho_{a,t}\cdot I)$, a spherical Gaussian distribution over $\R^d$ with zero mean and per-coordinate standard deviation $\rho_{a,t}>0$.
+We consider two basic versions for correlation across actions: \begin{itemize} \item \emph{action-independent perturbation}: each perturbation vector $\eps_{a,t}$ is an independent draw from $\mN(0,\rho I)$.